CZ-NIC/fred-docs/Architecture/Deployment.rst

 Network
 ^^^^^^^^

-Network rules are described further per node, but here is an overview of logical connections in the network (one instance).
+Network rules are described per node in the following sections, but here is an overview of logical connections in the network (a single instance of the system).

+.. _deploy-ports:

 .. _fig-deployment-network: